Lavenderjiang/15112F17_Term_Project_ColorfulNote/readme.md

 * PIL >= 1.1.7
 * pyAudio >= 0.2.11

-You can check the version of your python by typing in the terminal
+You can check the version of your python by typing in the terminal:

 ```